 Who’s it for: Fitness enthusiasts who can’t exercise without their favorite music.

-Why we picked the Garmin Forerunner 645: The Garmin Forerunner 645 is capable of storing up to 500 songs and easily syncs with select music streaming services, highlighted by iHeart Radio.
+The Garmin Forerunner 645 is capable of storing up to 500 songs and easily syncs with select music streaming services, including Spotify.
 Although the device comes with a hefty price tag, it delivers a powerful punch.
-Garmin packed the Forerunner 645 with sensors, including a real-time compass, gyroscope, accelerometer, thermometer, barometric altimeter, and the Garmin Elevate wrist heart-rate monitor.
+Garmin packed the Forerunner 645 Music with sensors, including a real-time compass, gyroscope, accelerometer, thermometer, barometric altimeter, and the Garmin Elevate wrist heart rate monitor.
 During our own time spent with the wearable, we found it to still get an accurate heart rate reading with the band fixed less tightly on the wrist than other models, such as the Fitbit Ionic.

 Although Garmin hasn’t adopted a touchscreen like its Apple and Fitbit competitors, its five buttons around the watch face are still easy to use.
 A traditional circular face will appeal to many and its 1.2-inch diameter looks great on small or large wrists.
 The Forerunner 645 is especially useful to runners, featuring stride length, cadence, vertical ratio, ground contact time, and balance readings.

-Read our full Garmin Forerunner 645 review
+Read our full Garmin Forerunner 645 Music review

-Why you should buy this: It’s designed for outdoor enthusiasts with the most accurate GPS mapping to date.
+Why you should buy this: It’s designed for outdoor enthusiasts with the most accurate and detailed GPS mapping to date.

 Who’s it for: Fitness enthusiasts who love to exercise outdoors.

-The Garmin Fenix 5X stands out from the crowd on account of its navigational abilities highlighted by full-color GPS mapping — directly from your wrist.
+The Garmin Fenix 5X Plus stands out from the crowd on account of its navigational abilities highlighted by full-color GPS topographic mapping — directly from your wrist.
 It lets you view roads, lakes, trails, and mountains complemented by the capacity to search for local points of interest including restaurants, stores, and gas stations.

 For runners, this means having access to the instantaneous creation of round-trip routes.
 When you’re out mountain biking, hiking, or kayaking, you’ll never need to worry about getting lost again, either — even in places without cell service.
-Add nearly two weeks of battery life and a rugged design and you’ve got a smartwatch made for the outdoors that’s well worth its hefty price tag.
+Add nearly two weeks of battery life and a rugged design and you’ve got a smartwatch made for the outdoors that’s well worth its price tag.

-Read our full Garmin Fenix 5X review
+Read our full Garmin Fenix 5X Plus review